 2014-2016 Acupuncture License Renewals

 Online license renewals for acupuncturists begins April 1, 2014.
 Current licenses expire June 30, 2014.
-A $80 late fee will be assessed for any renewals not submitted and paid for prior to this date or the license will lapse.
+An $80 late fee will be assessed for any renewals not submitted and paid for prior to this date.

-A licensee may not practice with a lapsed license.
+A license not renewed by June 30, 2014, will lapse, and the licensee may not practice.
 Practicing acupuncture with a lapsed license is considered practicing acupuncture without a license, a felony offense; this may be grounds for disciplinary action.

 The OMB requests license renewals to be complete by June 1, 2014 to ensure that Board staff have time to review and process them.